 English style ringing is only possible because of the special properties of a compound pendulum swinging near full circle, and the resultant ability to vary the swing timing accurately, and to do so for a heavy bell with moderate force.

-The more complex problem of clappering, ie the dynamic inter-relationship of the bell and clapper (one compound pendulum suspended from the other) was solved experimentally in the 1960s to give a simple parametric map of different behaviour for any combination of bell and clapper.
+The more complex problem of clappering, ie the dynamic inter-relationship of the bell and clapper (one compound pendulum suspended from another compound pendulum) was solved experimentally at Cambridge University in the 1960s to give a simple parametric map of different behaviour for any combination of bell and clapper.
+More recent research, also at Cambridge, has given insights into the way the clapper bounces on impact with the bell, and the effects that this has.

 The technology of bells and bell installations has evolved over several hundred years, improving both the design and the use of materials.
 Much of the basic technology is readily visible, and the theory mostly based on Newtonian mechanics.

-Bell bearings need to allow for slight misalignment due to flexure in the bell frame, and unlike almost all other bearings carry a heavy load with an oscillating, rather than rotating motion.
+Bell bearings need to allow for slight misalignment due to flexure in the bell frame, and unlike almost all other bearings that carry a heavy load, they must do so with an oscillating, rather than a rotating motion.

-Most bells are cast using formed loam based moulds, though in the past they have used lost wax casting, and some founders are exploring numerically machined sand casting.
+Most bells are cast using formed loam based moulds, though in the past some founders used lost wax casting.
+Some modern founders have used numerically machined models and sand casting.

 Recent research on tower sway caused by swinging bells has led to both a theoretical understanding of the mechanisms, and the development of sensors to measure the movement.

-Wrought iron, the traditional material for bell clappers, is no longer readily available anywhere in the world, and the modern materials used to replace it have been prone to both fracture and poor tonal quality in heavy bells.
+Wrought iron, the traditional material for bell clappers, is no longer readily available anywhere in the world, though small quantities are made at heritage sites like Blists Hill .
+The modern materials used to replace it have been prone to both fracture and poor tonal quality in heavy bells.
 Hybrid wood-metal clapper designs have recently emerged as a solution to both of these problems.

 As a personal life component, ringing offers moderate physical activity, the development of co-ordination and timing skills, teamwork and mental exercise - a very 'balanced diet' to obtain from a single activity.

 The role of bellringers in the local community provides an interesting, and slightly unusual example of citizenship.
 The ringers maintain a tradition whose results most of the public hear and appreciate, but few understand.
 They expect bells to be rung for their weddings, but have no idea of the technical and social infrastructure that makes it possible.
-In many places the ringers remain obscure to all but the immediate congregation of the church where they ring, but at All Saints, we are trying to bring a fuller understanding of ringing - its traditions, history and ethos, as well as its practicalities - to a wider audience within the local community, through our programme of talks and tower visits , as well as by offering to work with schools.
+In many places the ringers remain obscure to all but the immediate congregation of the church where they ring.
+At All Saints Wokingham, we are trying to bring a fuller understanding of ringing – its traditions, history and ethos, as well as its practicalities – to a wider audience within the local community, through our programme of talks and tower visits , as well as by offering to work with schools.

 If you would like to go further than a lecture, and base a project, related to a curriculum subject, on ringing, then we would be happy to work with you to do so.
 You are in the best position to decide how to exploit what we can offer, within the constraints and pressures of the timetable, national curriculum, exam schedule and so on.

-The broad content available is as listed above for each subject, and the list below gives examples of how each might be developed into a project.
+The broad content available for each subject is as listed above in the lectures section.
+The list below gives examples of how each topic might be developed into a project.
 Of course, other possibilities might emerge in discussion with you.
 We would be happy to discuss how we could work with one or more subject experts in your school to help develop a suitable project.
 Contact us to discuss your needs and interests.

 Possibilities include: